How To: Clean Oven Racks

 - Place oven racks into an unused trash bag.
 Add 1/2 quart of ammonia.
 Seal the bag and let sit overnight.

 - Because many commercial cleansers produce toxic fumes, clean oven racks outside if you plan on using one.
-Try a product like Carbona Biodegradable Oven Cleaner if you’d prefer using something non-toxic and eco-friendly.
+Try a product like Carbona Biodegradable Oven Cleaner (available on Amazon) if you’d prefer using something non-toxic and eco-friendly.

 - Cover a work surface with sheet plastic or newspaper.
 Lay down the oven racks in a single layer.